 IMPORTANT: If the metal surface is dirty or grimy clean the surface with Acetone, a solvent based degreaser.
-Do NOT use water to clean.
-Do NOT clean the metal with water or water based cleaners and do NOT allow the metal to come into contact with rainfall in the week prior to coating application as it takes many days for rusted steels and corten to dry out thoroughly.
+Try NOT to use water to clean the metal or use water based cleaners.
+Do NOT allow the metal to come into contact with rainfall in the week prior to coating application as it takes many days for mild steels to dry out thoroughly.

-IMPORTANT: Avoid using any compound that contains acid as it will cause the metal to rust and it will continue to rust under
+IMPORTANT: Avoid using any compound that contains acid as it will cause the steel to continue to rust under the coating.

-- the coating.
-If acid traces are on the surface the metal needs to be thoroughly neutralized and rinsed off with fresh water. - Use Everbrite's EZ Prep[TM] Neutralizer in a solution of 1 part EZPrep[TM] to 4 parts water. - As an alternative, use 1 cup baking soda mixed with 4 litres of water.
+If acid traces are on the surface the metal needs to be thoroughly neutralized and rinsed off with fresh water.

+- Use Everbrite's EZ PrepTM Neutralizer in a solution of 1 part EZPrepTM to 4 parts water. - As an alternative, use 1 cup baking soda mixed with 4 litres of water.
 (Or a similar ratio) - Wash the metal with a cloth saturated with the neutralizing solution being careful to cover the entire surface at least once. - Rinse off well twice with fresh clean water immediately.
 Do NOT let the neutralizer solution dry on the surface.

-Then it will be imperative for the metal to dry out thoroughly in a breeze in dry conditions for a few days before proceeding.
+It is imperative for the metal to dry out thoroughly in a breeze in dry conditions for a few days before proceeding.